pm-wilson/reading-notes/README.md

 - [x] JS CH3 Functions, Methods, Objects:<br>
       Functions group instructions for a series of tasks.
 Before being called, functions must be declared.
 Parameters can be passed to a function from the previous scope and return can send infomration back to that original scope.
 Functions can only return a single value, but that value can be an array or object with multiple values within.<br>
       Methods are functions that live on an Object.<br>
-      Objects represent real world things modeled by a set of variables and functions.
-Objects are made of key: value pairs.
-Objects can be created literally defined into a varaible, and they can be made with a constructor defined by declaring a function.
-The New keyword will instruct the function to create a new object based on the outcome of the function.
-Properties can be added, removed and accessed with dot notation if the path is static, or bracket notation if it will be dynamically determined.
-This can be used to reference the object that the function is created inside.<br>
       Arrays and Objects are used to store complex data.
 Arrays can be made up of objects, and objects can use arrays as values. <br>
       The Browser Object starts with the window and contains information on the browser.
 Within that is the Document Object which contains the document the current window or tab is referencing.
 Global variables are in the scope of anything at this level.<br>
       Data can also be strings and numbers and each have their own Methods.
 Custom Methods can also be built for objects.<br>